Maitri-Shekhda/Cloud-Computing-Raft-3d/README.md

 curl -X GET http://localhost:8080/api/v1/printers
 ```

-## Contributing
+**Contributing**

 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## License
+**License**

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries, please contact [kushagraagarwal2003@gmail.com].
 ```

-You can now create the `README.md` file in your repository with the above content.
+You can now create or update the `README.md` file in your repository with the above content.
 Let me know if you need any further modifications.